MSC72m/media_downloader/README.md

 ## Disclaimer

-The Social Media Toolkit is intended for personal use only.
+The Media Downloader Toolkit is intended for personal use only.
 Users are responsible for adhering to the terms of service of the respective platforms and all applicable copyright laws.
 The developers assume no liability for misuse of this software.